MicrosoftDocs/dynamics365smb-docs/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

  To enable SEPA credit transfers, you must first set up a bank account, a vendor, and the general journal batch that the payment journal is based on.
 You then prepare payments to vendors by automatically filling the **Payment Journals** page with due payments with specified posting dates.

 > [!NOTE]
+> When you set up the bank account, it's important to specify a currency code and an ISO currency.
+If you don't fill in those fields, EFT export might not work correctly.

-> When you have verified that the payments are successfully processed by the bank, you can proceed to post the payment journal lines.
+When you have verified that the payments are successfully processed by the bank, you can proceed to post the payment journal lines.

 ## Setting Up the AMC Banking 365 Fundamentals Extension